The ultimate goal Data-Driven Fasting is to guide you to understand your true hunger signals and get to know Lizzy.

 Remember, your goal should always be progress, not perfection!
 You don’t have to be militant about not eating if your blood glucose isn’t dropping and you feel ravenous.
 You only have to log premeal blood sugars below your trigger more often than not to make progress.

 If you have a bad day, that’s OK.
 You don’t need to beat yourself up over it.
-You will always learn something if you pay attention to how your blood sugars.
-Your blood sugars and the DDF App will give you a clear direction on what you need to do to catch up.
+You will always learn something if you pay attention to your blood sugars.
+If you happen to overindulge, all you need to do is use your glucose and the guidance of the DDF App to drain the excess fuel.

 The goal of Data-Driven Fasting is to be below your trigger more often than not before you eat.
-If your blood glucose is slightly above your trigger and you’re ravenously hungry, then don’t be afraid to eat.
+Don’t be afraid to eat if your blood glucose is slightly above your trigger and you’re ravenously hungry.

 Your glucometer is a tool to empower you with knowledge about whether you need to refuel, not to make you feel like a failure or wracked with guilt.
-Using your blood glucose as a fuel gauge tells you if your hunger is real and if you need to refuel.
-The process will be more sustainable if you don’t try to be perfect in the first few days and weeks.
+Using your blood glucose as a fuel gauge tells you if your hunger is real and you need to refuel.
+The process will be more sustainable if you don’t try to be perfect.
 Instead, learn to accept the ebb and flow of your glucose, making better food choices to guide it down progressively.

 You should approach this as a curious student, eager to learn how your body responds to food.
 Data-Driven Fasting will help you realise the impact of those ‘bad days’.
 Before long, the ‘bad days’ will become less frequent.
 You will learn that overeating and poor food choices will have a downside in the future, so you will learn to moderate your meals today.

-Feel free to take a break if you feel you are becoming obsessive or the process is consuming too much time or mental energy.
+Feel free to take a break or switch to maintenance mode if you feel you are becoming obsessive or the process is consuming too much time or mental energy.
 While some people love quantifying everything, others can quickly become overwhelmed.
 We have designed Data-Driven Fasting to minimise the cognitive load as much as possible to maximise sustainability so you can keep going until you reach your goal.

 6.5 Three Steps Forward, One Step Back

 Don’t be surprised if you find yourself ‘backsliding’ occasionally.
 Weight loss is rarely a linear process.
-It’s also natural to follow a fasting and feasting cycle that ebbs and flows with the varying needs of your body.
+It’s also natural to follow a fasting and feasting cycle that ebbs and flows with the varying needs of your body (e.g. monthly hormonal cycles, stress, exercise, sickness, etc.).

 6.6 Follow the Trend, Ignore the Noise

 As you start tracking, you will quickly learn that biometrics like weight, blood sugar and body fat can bounce around from day to day.
-This noise can be confusing, so try to stay focussed on the long-term trends.
+This noise can be confusing, so stay focused on the long-term trends.

-While it’s helpful to track body fat to ensure you’re losing fat and not precious lean muscle mass, you should be aware that body fat data can be even noisier.
+While tracking body fat is helpful to ensure you’re losing fat and not precious lean muscle mass, you should be aware that body fat data can be even noisier.
 But, as you chase a lower pre-meal trigger by delaying or skipping meals, you will see your weight and body fat trend down.

 6.7 Fasting Can Be Stressful

 A little bit of stress can be beneficial (i.e., hormesis or eustress).
 While your body likes consistency and routine, complete stagnation and monotony lead to weakness and atrophy.
-So, you need some stress to grow, but not so much you break.
+You need some stress to grow, but not so much you break.

-Too much stress beyond the point that we can adapt and recover (i.e., distress) is not good and forces our survival instincts to take evasive action.
+Too much stress beyond the point that we can adapt and recover (i.e., distress) is not good and forces our survival instincts to take evasive action — Lizzy comes out and rampages.
 Data-Driven Fasting ensures our eating routine is punctuated by just enough stress to keep our body moving towards our goals.

 6.8 What If I ‘Fall Off the DDF Wagon’?
 How Do I Get Back On?